kitextech/kitextech.github.io/index.md

 Mac Gaunaa is a senior researcher at Technical University of Denmark department of Wind Energy working with wind turbine aerodynamics and aeroelasticity.
 Mac has a PhD in fluid mechanics, has 19 years of experience with fluid dynamics and aerodynamics, and is one of a few researchers in Denmark with experience in aerodynamics and performance modeling of energy kite systems.

 ### Marc Münzer
 Marc has over 10 years of experience working with intellectual property.
-Further Mark has PhD in electromechanical systems design and a background in fluid mechanics.
+Further Marc has PhD in electromechanical systems design and a background in fluid mechanics.

 ## Heading in the same direction?